sap-tutorials/Tutorials/tutorials/s4sdk-resilience/s4sdk-resilience.md

 mvn test -Dtest.credentials=/secure/local/path/credentials.yml
 ```

-### `Hystrix` request context

-Since `Hystrix` commands run in non-container-managed threads, they cannot use `ThreadLocal` to access request specific information.
-Therefore `Hystrix` provides a solution in the form of request contexts.
-Usually these are created by a servlet filter whenever a request is being made.
-Since there are no requests in our tests, we need a different way to provide a `Hystrix` request context.

-The `MockUtil` class of the SAP Cloud SDK, introduced in the previous blog post, is our friend once again.
-Using the `requestContextExecutor()` method we can wrap the execution of the `GetBusinessPartnersCommand` in a request context.

 Now let's have a look at the code, to be placed in a file at `integration-tests/src/test/java/com/sap/cloud/sdk/tutorial/GetBusinessPartnersCommandTest.java`:

 ```